Select and Survey ROI

 Time Series

 A set of spectra sequentially acquired with identical parameters from the identical sample area collected in a 1D SI data container.
-The sample position is either represented by a point ROI for stationary acquisition or by a rectangular ROI if the 2D Scan option is enabled.
+The sample position is represented by a point ROI for stationary acquisition or a rectangular ROI if the 2D Scan option is enabled.